Henriqueperoni/MS4-Read-More-For-Less/README.md

 - Thanks to my mentor, Excellence Ilesanm for guidance and excellent advice.

-- Thanks to all Code Institute staff.

-- Thanks to CI Slack Community for all the assistance and support.
+- Thanks to all Code Institute staff and CI Slack Community for all the assistance and support.

-- Thanks for all the web development community on Internet.

 - Thanks to all the web development community on the Internet.